 - Localised pain

-Your skin type, skin thickness and degree of wrinkling all play a role in determining whether these injections are effective for you.
+Your skin type, skin thickness and degree of wrinkling all play a role in determining whether ® Botox injections are effective for you.
 The number of injections needed depends on many factors, including your facial features, the extent of the wrinkling and the specific area being treated.

 No anaesthesia is required.
 However, your NoviSkin physician may choose to numb the area with a cold pack or anaesthetic cream.
-Discomfort is usually minimal and brief.
+Discomfort from ® Botox Treatments is usually minimal and brief.

-Your NoviSkin physician will inject, using a fine gauge needle, directly into the muscle causing limited pain.
+Your NoviSkin physician will inject the Botulinum Toxin Filler, using a fine gauge needle, directly into the muscle causing limited pain.
 Results begin to show in a couple of days and develop gradually over the course of two weeks.

 Mechanism of action

-The effect of Botox® is generally temporary.
+The effect of ® Botox treatments is generally temporary.
 Previous nerve impulse activity and associated muscle contractions resume over the course of a few to several months, depending on the individual patient and the indication for which they are being treated.
+Even though these treatments are temporary, it is still considered to be one of the best anti-ageing treatments in the industry.